techidaily/site-extra-information/source/_posts/taking-the-leap-secrets-for-free-fcp-acquisition.md

 ![shotcut](https://images.wondershare.com/filmora/article-images/shotcut-editor.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vca--yEhtdo?si=7ijqjyP-oi3LYze1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Just like FCP, you get a great collection of filters and effects.
 You can work with multiple video and audio tracks.
 The keyframe feature for customized animation is available.
 Besides, you can keep note of your video editing process.
 The software supports hardware acceleration for faster rendering and exporting.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/d-COuhPT5mk?si=wLZU6jkkAdJuAn6h" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 OpenShot